torproject/tor/doc/HACKING/CodingStandards.md

    - Set up Chutney and Stem, see HACKING/WritingTests.md
    - Run `make test-full` to test against all unit and integration tests.

+If you have changed build system components:
+   - Please run `make distcheck`
+   - For example, if you have changed Makefiles, autoconf files, or anything else that impacts the build system.

 How we use Git branches
 =======================